adithyanperingode/loop-drawing-automation/README.md

 **Adithyan Peringode**
 *Making Engineering Smarter using AI and Automation*

-Built to automate ISA 5.1 instrument loop drawing generation — reducing manual drawing time from hours to minutes.
+Built to automate ISA 5.1 instrument loop drawing generation reducing manual drawing time from hours to minutes.

 📧 [adithyanperingode95@gmail.com](mailto:adithyanperingode95@gmail.com)
 💼 [linkedin.com/in/adithyanperingode](https://in.linkedin.com/in/adithyanperingode)

 > Feel free to reach out if you need help setting this up or want to contribute!
+> lease don’t forget to give a ⭐ if you liked my work.